Khaidi (1983 film): Development

 Film presenter M. Tirupathi Reddy and director A. Kodandarami Reddy contemplated doing a film together starring Chiranjeevi.
 Tirupathi Reddy asked the Paruchuri brothers to develop a story inspired by the American film First Blood (1982), which they did.
 Kodandarami Reddy later noted that although the lead character's appearance was based on First Blood, the story was entirely different.

 Kodandarami Reddy wrote the screenplay, while the Paruchuri brothers wrote the dialogues.
 In the original script, the protagonist was a villager, but in the final script he was written as a student.
 The title Khaidi was Tirupathi Reddy's choice.
 The film was produced by K. Dhanunjaya Reddy, S. Sudhakar Reddy and K. Narasa Reddy under Samyukta Movies, photographed by Lok Singh and edited by Kotagiri Venkateswara Rao.

+The remuneration for Chiranjeevi in the film was Rs.1.75 lakhs.

 Casting

 The cast included Maadhavi, who was a popular pairing with Chiranjeevi at the time, though she had not previously worked with Kodandarami Reddy.
 Nithya Ravindran, who had appeared in Tamil films, was cast as Rosy and was renamed Samyuktha after the production banner, Samyuktha Movies.